A qualified retirement plan provides numerous benefits, including future financial stability, tax deferrals, and talent retention.

-Defined contribution (DC) plans are characterized by contributions made to the plan each year, either by the employer or the employer and the employee.
+Defined contribution (DC) plans are characterized by employer or employee contributions made to the plan each year.

-This plan gives eligible employees the right to elect to make contributions, which are generally made through payroll deductions.
-The employer can elect to make matching contributions, as well.
+This plan gives eligible employees the right to elect to make contributions, generally made through payroll deductions.
+Additionally, the employer can elect to make matching contributions.
 In most 401(k) plans, a diverse choice of investments is provided for employees.

 Automatic Enrollment 401(k) Plans

 Employees are automatically enrolled in this plan and contribute a designated percentage of their pay.
 Because these plans require an election not to participate, they boast much higher rates of participation.
 Thus, nondiscrimination testing is easier to pass, but administration and employer costs are higher for matching contributions.

 Want to learn more?
 Read about Automatic Enrollment Options

 Safe Harbor 401(k) Plans